universityofadelaide/shepherd/INSTALL.md

 ### Deploying MariaDB in OpenShift

 This is an example of deploying a MariaDB service in OpenShift for use with Shepherd.
-Alternatives
+Alternatives to running a single MariaDB database instance in OpenShift include connecting to a MariaDB Galera cluster or some other MySQL compatible master/slave configuration.
+However, this is the quickest option to get up and running.

-From the ui do the following :
+From the UI do the following :
-- Select Add to Project
+- Select `Add to Project`
-- Select Browse Catalog
+- Select `Browse Catalog`
-- Select either MariaDB (Persistent) or MariaDB (Ephemeral)(Without persistance).
+- Select either `MariaDB (Persistent)` or `MariaDB (Ephemeral)`(Without persistance).
 - Select create (in this example we just use the defaults).

-Ok we now have a MariaDB service with a running pod.
-Now we need to make this accessible externally outside of OpenShift so Shepherd can communicate with it.
+We now have a MariaDB service with a running pod. we need to make this accessible externally outside of OpenShift so Shepherd can communicate with it so that Shepherd can manage databases via a service of type `LoadBalancer`.

 With the `oc` command tool do the following: